 Suffering from dry and itchy skin for years I've figured out what helps.

 I’ve had dry skin since I was a teenager.
 I’m mostly talking around my face and head.
 I don't have psoriasis or anything too serious.
 Just dry, flaky skin.
-Those that suffer from this know that it's not only annoying, it's uncomfortable.
+Those that suffer from this know that it's not only annoying, but it's also uncomfortable.
 It can also become embarrassing.
 Most men just ignore it because they don't know how to tackle the issue.
 Some guys even feel the solutions in this article are things that men just don't do.
-Well, it's 2020 guys.
 I'm here to show that skincare routines are for everyone.

 So with that in mind, I wanted to share with you the things I’ve found that help.
 Before you begin, you need to know that these things are going to have to become a routine—and by that, I mean daily.
 The good news is they’re quick, easy, and after a while even become a pleasure.